gvwilson/thirdbit/src/fiction/iffy/index.md

 and a second, empty bottle.
 "I'll, uh, I'll empty that when you're done with it."
-He gestured at the second bottle and then mercifully turned away to give her the illusion of privacy.
+He gestured at the second bottle and then turned away to give her the illusion of privacy.

 Afterward,
 they sat in the cab and ate their meager meals.